Last updated: May 4, 2026

 After passing both exams, apply for your cosmetologist license through the Vermont OPR:

-Step 4: Apply for Your Salon Establishment License
+Step 4: Apply for the Salon Establishment License

-In addition to your individual cosmetologist license, a separate salon establishment license is required from the Vermont OPR before you can legally perform cosmetology services at a salon location.
-You must obtain this license even if you are the only practitioner in the salon.
+In addition to your individual cosmetologist license, a separate salon establishment license is required from Vermont OPR before you can legally perform cosmetology services at any salon location.
+This applies even if you are the only practitioner in the salon.

-- Initial fee: Contact the Vermont OPR at 802-828-1134 to confirm the current initial establishment license fee, as third-party sources have shown inconsistent data on this amount.
+- Initial fee: Contact Vermont OPR at 802-828-1134 to confirm the current initial establishment license fee before applying

-- The OPR may conduct a physical inspection of your salon space before issuing the establishment license.
-Ensure your salon meets Vermont’s sanitation and equipment standards before requesting an inspection.
+- An OPR inspection of your salon space may be required before the establishment license is issued.
+Prepare your space to meet Vermont sanitation standards before requesting an inspection.

 Step 5: Form Your Business Entity

 Register your salon business with the Vermont Secretary of State.
-Most salon owners form an LLC for liability protection.
+An LLC provides personal liability protection and is the standard structure for salon owners.
 File Articles of Organization online at bizfilings.vermont.gov for $155.
-File your annual report within 3 months of fiscal year end for $45.
-Get a free EIN from the IRS at irs.gov for banking and taxes.
+Get a free EIN from the IRS at irs.gov.
+File your annual report within 3 months of fiscal year end to maintain good standing (verify current annual report fee at sos.vermont.gov/corporations/fees/).

 Step 6: Register for Vermont Sales Tax